-There is one other customisation that's worth mentioning.
+There is one other customisation that's worth mentioning: The guide rails.

-Around the curves if you are pushing a number of trays along the racking and around a curve these guide rails will ensure the tray doesn't fall off at the corner.
+If you are pushing a number of trays along the racking and around a curve, these guide rails will ensure the tray doesn't fall off at the corner.

 So that covers the standard components.

 What is the best workflow for core trays on roller racking?
-This is probably one of the most asked question we get.
+This is probably one of the questions we get asked the most.

 Here's what you need to know and should look out for:

-1. The best practise is to have your core saws at the very end of the workflow.
+1. The best practise is to have your Core Saw at the very end of the workflow.

 a.
 Either in a smaller shed off to the side

 c.
-By building a noise and dust proof area within the existing shed from cold room panels.
+By building a noise and dust proof area within the existing shed with cold room panels

 Each of these options should have a roller racking feed line into them.